mkrecek234/atk4-multiupload/README.md

 ## Usage

-Simply add the google-address field in your form with your existing address field.
+Simply add the multiupload field in your form like this.

 ```
 $control = $form->addControl('file', [\atk4\multiupload\MultiUpload::class,